- Available Source Types

 In the Add Salesforce Source/Add Salesforce Content/Add Knowledge Source (or Edit Salesforce Source/Edit Salesforce Content/Edit Knowledge Sourcewhen editing the source) dialog box, click Production to access your production Salesforce organization, or click Sandbox when you want to experiment with the content of a Salesforce test organization.

 In the Salesforce log in page that appears, enter the email address and password of the Salesforce account that you created for the source to index your Salesforce content, and then click Log in to Salesforce or Log in to Sandbox.

 In the dialog box, optionally rename the source, and then click Start Indexing (or Rebuild Source when editing the source) to index default optimized selection of typically meaningful Salesforce objects and fields.

-It is recommended to initially index your Salesforce content with the default configuration and use the Advanced Configuration only after evaluating search results proposed with this configuration and adjust the configuration (see Customizing the Salesforce Source Configuration).
+We recommend that you initially index your Salesforce content with the default configuration and use the Advanced Configuration only after evaluating search results proposed with this configuration and adjust the configuration (see Customizing the Salesforce Source Configuration).

 A Salesforce Knowledge source is a shared source.
 This means that all Salesforce Knowledge items will be indexed and searchable by all users.

 For the Salesforce source type, when you want to index Chatter content, you must click Advanced Configuration and then select the FeedComment and FeedItem objects as well as their desired items (see Customizing the Salesforce Source Configuration).

 Back on the Sources page, you can review the progress of your Salesforce source addition (see Review the State of Sources Available to You).